 Latuda can be used off-label to treat depression.
-This is most likely with forms of depression that show similarities to bipolar disorder, such as depression that includes periods of hypomania (but hypomania not intense enough for the condition to be diagnosed as bipolar disorder).
+This is most likely with forms of depression that show similarities to bipolar disorder, such as depression that includes periods of hypomania (but hypomania is not intense enough for the condition to be diagnosed as bipolar disorder).

-Latuda for anxiety disorder:
+Latuda for an anxiety disorder:

 Limited research has suggested that Latuda may be effective at relieving symptoms of anxiety disorder.
 However, the FDA hasn’t approved Latuda to treat anxiety disorder and more research is needed to verify how effective it is for anxiety.

 OCD is a mental disorder in which people can feel compelled to perform certain routines over and over and may have certain thoughts that repeat frequently.
 Latuda has been used off-label to treat OCD when other medications haven’t proved effective enough.